petsc/petsc/doc/manual/ksp.rst

    MatSetOption(mat,MAT_STRUCTURALLY_SYMMETRIC,PETSC_TRUE (or PETSC_FALSE)).

-If they know that the matrix will always have symmetry, despite future changes to the matrix (with, for example, ``MatSetValues()``) then they should also call
+If they know that the matrix will always have symmetry despite future changes to the matrix (with, for example, ``MatSetValues()``) then they should also call

 .. code-block::